evrenvarol/outlook-taskboard/README.md

 3. For Outlook Home page:

   * ~~Create another folder (of any type) and name it something like "Taskboard" or "Kanban", etc. (Alternatively you can use the main account folder as a home page as well)~~

-    *The feature to define home pages on any folder, which the next steps are based on, was conveniently __removed from Outlook__ in a recent update.
-This is still possible for the top level folder of the Outlook data file, though.
-It should be named like the email account (e.g. your email address) and is visible in Outlook's __Email view__ or __Folder view__ (not in the Tasks view).
-Continue with the following steps on this folder, or use the Internet Explorer approach described below.*
+    *The feature to define home pages on any folder, which the next steps are based on, was conveniently __disabled__ in a recent Outlook update.
+Depending on your Outlook version, and potentially your Exchange Server and Group Policy settings, this might still be enabled for all folders, or only for the top level folder of the Outlook data file, though.
+The latter should be named like your email account (e.g. your email address) and be visible in Outlook's __Email view__ or __Folder view__ (not in the Tasks view).
+Continue with the following steps on this folder, or if nothing else works, use the Internet Explorer approach described in step 4.*

   * Right-click the folder, and then click **Properties**.
 Select the *Home Page* tab in the <folder name> Properties dialog box.